Sslaxx/Godot_Sonic_Engine/Docs/Design/Overview.md

 ## Overview of Gameplay

-As it stands, the basic gameplay will be very Sonic-esque: run through levels, collecting items, destroying enemies, completing any special stages etc.
+As it stands, the basic gameplay will be very Sonic-esque: run through levels, collecting items, destroying enemies, completing any special stages etc. Developer(s) can expand on this as they see fit, if they know how.

 ## Player Experience

-Player experience and expectations are up to the developer(s) of any game made using this code to manage.
+Player experience and expectations (including target audience) are up to the developer(s) of any game made using this code to manage.

 ## Gameplay Guidelines